kirandash/react/covid-tracker/README.md

 ### 5. Selectors
 ### 5.1 Why do we need selectors?
-1. Till now we have separated the following code
+1. Till now we have separated the following concerns as follows:
     - Component ---> Display View
     - Reducers ---> Manage State
     - Thunks ---> API/Async calls or side effects